 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

 The guards were assigned to march a certain distance so they often made the POWs march at a faster pace so they could finish their assigned section.
 Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot.
 When the distance was covered, the column was stopped and allowed to rest and the guards were replaced.
-Once the guards had changed, the POWs again found themselves being marched at a fast pace since the new guards wanted to complete their section of the march.
+The new guards also wanted to complete their assigned distance, so the POWs again found themselves moving at a fast pace.

 The men were marched until they reached San Fernando.
 Once there, they were herded into a bullpen, surrounded by barbed wire, and put into groups of 200 men.
 One POW from each group went to the cooking area which was next to the latrine and got food for the group.
 Each man received a ball of rice and four or five dried onions.
 Water was given out with each group receiving a pottery jar of water to share.